 Author: Matt Henderson @dafacto

-This document details migrating from a public/private Spacemesh node setup to a single node managing four postdata sets, using the new “1:n” feature of go-spacemesh
+This document details migrating from a public/private Spacemesh node setup to a single node managing four postdata sets, using the new “1:n” feature of go-spacemesh version 1.4, on a 2023 Mac mini.

 Spacemesh wizard @Earl in Discord recommends backing up the following before migrating from version 1.3 to 1.4: